harshithamarre/PlayZone/README.md

   </tr>
 </table>

+### ** Future Implementations:**
+**More Games:** The modular design makes it easy to add more classics.
+We plan to implement games like Chess, Reversi, and a simple Typing Game.
+**Enhanced User Experience:** We aim to add sound effects for gameplay, difficulty settings for games like Sudoku and Minesweeper, and game-specific visual themes.
+**Backend and User Accounts:** The next major step is to move beyond localStorage by integrating a backend service (like Firebase or Supabase).
+This will allow for true user accounts that can be accessed from any device.
+**Community Features:** With a backend in place, we plan to introduce global leaderboards, achievement systems, and potentially real-time multiplayer for games like Tic-Tac-Toe and Checkers using WebSockets.
+This would truly fulfill the vision of bringing gamers together.

 ### **🤝 Connect:**
 Contributions are welcomed from the gaming community!
 If you'd like to contribute to PlayZone, please fork the repository, make your changes, and submit a pull request.